outdreamer/build-a-cure-1/docs/problem_solving_matching.md

             - relevance by order: new sentence should come after original sentence
             - relevance by type: sentence should be positioned in set of other sentences because of common type/meaning/topic

+          - priority
+            - when two possible duplicates are unresolvable, how do you decide between them?

+          - variable rank
+            - does line position override other variables?
+              - questions are determined without user input:
+                - without a user telling the algorithm which variables are in which ranks, figure out which variables out-rank other by which match problem complexity & intent
+                - given that the problem is 'merging two files, removing duplicate lines':
+                  - the intent is likely not to include two lines with one word difference
+                  - the user probably doesnt intend advanced semantic analysis, or the problem statement would include keywords like 'analyzing sentence meaning'
+                  - so extra computation shouldnt be invested in advanced semantic analysis in the case of deciding between duplicates
+                  - that means less computation-heavy variables should be ranked higher, such as line order (two sentences are likelier to be duplicates if they are nearer in order)
+                - now your algorithm has determined rank of a variable compared to another programmatically, without user input other than the problem statement
+                - this means the problem statement has to be well-defined & standardized & reflect user intent

       A. vectorization

         I. identify variables, metrics, concepts (and their metadata like definitions, types, priorities)